PAV-Laboratory/FTX-Arbitrage-Bot/README.md

 # FTX-Arbitrage-Bot
- This is a trangular arbitrage bot arbitraging on FTX exchange
+ This is a trangular arbitrage bot trading on FTX exchange

 To deploy:
 - Input your API key & secret from FTX